EVERYTHING YOU NEED TO KNOW ABOUT ACNE

-While acne-prone skins tend to overproduce sebum, this doesn’t mean that sebum on its own, or even dirt on the skin, is to blame.
-Breakouts could be brought on by many factors, including hormones, stress, the environment, or a combination of aspects.
 Washing the face too much can actually compromise the skin’s barrier, leading to irritation and exacerbating inflammation.
 Similarly, physical scrubs can do more harm than good, causing tiny scratches on acneic skins’ surface that encourage bacteria from active acne to flourish.

 Even though the tingling sensation of minty toothpaste can mask the irritation of zit, there are no acne-healing properties in toothpaste that help it clear blemishes.
 Apart from this, its foaming ingredient, sodium lauryl sulphate, causes transepidermal water loss that dehydrates the skin and makes it more prone to inflammation.

-It’s true that a healthy diet leads to healthier skin, and nutrients we consume certainly affect the functioning of our organs.
-But many studies conducted have revealed that consuming oilier food does not in fact translate to more sebum produced in the skin.
+Many studies conducted have revealed that consuming oilier food does not in fact translate to more sebum produced in the skin.
 And that instead of greasy fried food, its high glycemic index foods that are more likely to trigger zits through increasing sebum production.

 The notion that pimples can be healed by drying it out is often accompanied by the idea that applying moisturiser makes the skin worse off.
 But research has shown that the right kind of moisturiser actually produces a therapeutic effect on skin, helping it retain moisture, keeping it soothed, and at the same time reducing itching and the temptation to pick.

-We have covered factors that make certain skins predisposed to acne.
-Yet there are other, more external reasons that can aggravate existing conditions.
+There are other, more external reasons that can aggravate existing conditions.
 The most common ones are pore-clogging makeup, harsh skincare, climate, smoking, and stress, as well as food with a high-glycemic index.
 The most common of these foods are simple carbohydrates like white rice, potatoes, white bread,

 pasta and those with a high amount of sugar.